PatrickMarinich/Mario-Kart-Stats-Project/Documentation/PatchNotes.md

 V3.3 (12/2/22)
 - Created Kartnite Versus Rating (KVR) which is a new stat similar to that of ELO from chess, with the goal being another metric to help figure out who the best player is
 - KVR is calculated after every race, and a history of the past 50 races will be kept for comparision in the future.
-- KVR documentation and the math behind it will be aviable soon
+- KVR documentation which shows how it is calculated all all of the math I did to create it!
 - Currently there is no way to view KVR, it will be added to the Player Proflies soon!!
 - Bug fixes
 - Condesed Programs, Kartnite Python will be the Player Proflie Generator, and the Google Colab file will be for the input of data